With the Setup you tell Mail Archiver X, what to archive and into which format. The Setup for archival consists of four tab sheets.

 You can select if you want to have an upper/lower date or a date range for archival.
 You can either edit the date with the date picker at the middle part of the window or the calendar in the lower part.
 In the calendar click the triangles to go forward or backward one month.
 Move over the month/year combination to see additional triangles to change the year.
 Click on Close to close the window.

-With the third tab sheet "Data Format" you can select your main format: Evernote, Filemaker or Internal Database (Valentina - a fast database by Paradigma Software).
+With the third tab sheet "Data Format" you can select your main format: Evernote, Filemaker, Internal Database (Valentina - a fast database by Paradigma Software) or PDF.
 You can always export your data to another format when you archive to Internal Database.

 Options for Internal Database: